-So, you can prevent this type of Migraine by keeping track of what you eat into a food journal.
+So, you can prevent this type of Migraine by keeping track of what you eat in a food journal.
 Bringing changes in your diet could also be helpful.

 Try Using Essential Oils

-Essential oils are the natural remedies that could be used to treat Migraine.
+Essential oils are natural remedies that could be used to treat Migraine.

 Stress, anxiety, and headache can be relieved using Lavender essential oil.
-According to an article in European Neurology, lavender oil inhalation assisted in to lessen the severity of migraine pains in some people.
+According to an article in European Neurology, lavender oil inhalation assisted in lessening the severity of migraine pains in some people.

-According to a 2010 study, menthol in the peppermint oil may also stop the Migraine from occurring.
+According to a 2010 study, menthol in peppermint oil may also stop the Migraine from occurring.